swiftlang/swift-testing/Documentation/Proposals/NNNN-custom-test-execution-traits.md

 ideal as it required a conditional `trait as?
 CustomExecutionTrait` downcast at runtime, in contrast to the simpler and more performant Optional property of the proposed API.

+### API names

+We considered "run" as the base verb for the proposed new concept instead of "execute", which would imply the names `TestRunning`, `TestRunner`, `runner(for:testCase)`, and `run(_:for:testCase:)`.
+The word "run" is used in many other contexts related to testing though, such as the `Runner` SPI type and more casually to refer to a run which occurred of a test, in the past tense, so overloading this term again may cause confusion.

 ## Acknowledgments